A many-body approach to transport in quantum systems: From the transient regime to the stationary state: Theoretical description of quantum transport

 In second quantization, each Hilbert space $\mathcal{H}_{S_{i}}$ is the direct sum of Fock spaces with fixed number of particles.
 This representation allows for describing systems with varying number of particles, which turns particularly useful in the description of transport phenomena.
 The information on the nature of the particles, which may be fermionic or bosonic, is carried by the (anti-)commutation relation of the field operators acting on the Fock space.

-The study of many-body processes out-of-equilibrium may be defined in terms of the dynamical response of a quantum subsystem $S_{i}$ to a quench which breaks the temporal symmetry in the system Hamiltonian at some point in time $t_0$, i.e.
+The study of many-body processes out-of-equilibrium may be defined in terms of the dynamical response of a quantum subsystem $S_{i}$ to a quench at time $t=t_0$ which brings the system out from its equilibrium Hamiltonian $\hat{H}_0 = \hat{H}\left(t<t_{0}\right)$, i.e.

-The time evolution of any physical observable $O$ can then be computed in terms of processes which transfer energy and/or particles between $S$ and other subsystems making up the entire closed quantum system.
+The time evolution of any physical observable $O(t)$ can then be computed in terms of processes which transfer energy and/or particles between $S$ and other subsystems making up the entire closed quantum system.
 The time evolution of the full system is a unitary mapping between $t_0$ and other times $t$ at which strong measurements are carried out such that the quantum state possesses definite values for the measured quantity.
 Setting the Planck constant $\hbar=1$, the mapping between quantum states defined at any pair of times $t_{1}, t_{2}$ can be written in terms of a time-ordered integral

-where ${\text T}$ and $\tilde{\text T}$ denote chronological and anti-chronological time-ordering operators, respectively.
-Given an initial density operator $\hat{\rho}_{0}$ at $t_0$, which may represent either a mixed or pure state, the time dependence of $O(t)$ is given in terms of its corresponding Hermitian operator $\hat{O}$
+where ${\text T}$ and $\tilde{\text T}$ denote chronological and anti-chronological time-ordering, respectively.
+Given an initial density operator $\hat{\rho}_{0}$ at $t_0$, which may represent either a mixed or pure state, $O(t)$ is given in terms of its corresponding Hermitian operator $\hat{O}$ as